EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Implementation

 \section{Implementation}

-DLT jobs are running in Docker containers with \oursys{} implementation.
-A prototype custom cluster scheduler is implemented on Kubernetes~\cite{k8s} for evaluation. \oursys{} is fully implemented in our internal GPU cluster scheduler, which is an optimized version of Kubernetes scheduler, to serve the daily production GPU jobs.
-So far, we have deployed \oursys{} in two of our internal GPU production clusters, which used to serve DL development (\ie{}, Jupyter Notebook) and model inference especially.
-One of the deployed clusters consists of more than 10K GPUs.

-The implementation of \oursys{} in DL framework is compatible with PyTorch 1.8 LTS ~\cite{paszke2019pytorch}.
-It requires around 1,200 lines of code in Python and 2,000 lines of code in C++ modifications in PyTorch and an add-on library implemented based on PyTorch.
-The C++ implementation for the PyTorch framework includes an elasticity-capable distributed data-parallel communication library, \texttt{ElasticDDP}, which can support communication among multiple \ourth{} to all-reduce the gradients and build communication buckets consistently across job restarting when resource elasticity is triggered.
-The execution flow control and context switch are implemented in a Python module as an add-on for PyTorch.
+The \oursys{} framework is built on PyTorch 1.8 LTS ~\cite{paszke2019pytorch} and requires approximately 1,200 lines of Python code and 2,000 lines of C++ modifications to PyTorch.
+The C++ implementation includes a distributed data-parallel communication library called \texttt{ElasticDDP}, which supports communication among multiple ESTs for all-reducing gradients and building communication buckets consistently during resource elasticity.
+Execution control flow and context switching are implemented as an add-on PyTorch module.

-To decide the load-balance allocation and control the job to scale-out with more GPUs, we implement AIMaster, which takes around 2,000 lines of Python code.
-It has three components.
-First, we collect the performance profiling reported by \oursys{} runtime through an rpc library.
-Second, we raise resource proposals and monitor the status thereby being aware of the resource allocation timeout through a Kubernetes Python informer.
-Third, a policy controller is implemented to calculate and submit incremental resource requests to the cluster scheduler.
-In order to support the continual job training when resource elasticity, we take on-demand checkpoint~\cite{gandiva2018} to record the user-defined model, epoch and mini-batch states, and essential context switch states as mentioned in Section~\ref{sec:nondeterminism}.
+A prototype cluster scheduler of the \oursys{} scheduler is implemented on Kubernetes~\cite{k8s} for evaluation.
+We implement AIMaster, which includes the intra-job scheduler and the companion module, with around 2,000 lines of Python code.
+AIMaster performs three main functions: collecting performance profiling reported by \oursys{} runtime through an RPC library; submitting resource proposals; monitoring resource allocation timeout through a Kubernetes Python informer; and containing a policy controller to calculate and submit incremental resource requests to the cluster scheduler.
+We adopt on-demand checkpoint~\cite{gandiva2018} to record DL model, epoch, and necessary states mentioned in \S\ref{sec:nondeterminism} to support continuous job training when resource elasticity occurs.

-Alongside the implementation of \oursys{}, we also implement a semi-automatic profiling tool to perform bitwise comparison among tensors, therefore to locate the inconsistent results of operators, identifying the sources of non-determinism in resource elasticity.
-We plan to open-source the \oursys{} framework as well as our profiling tool to share the knowledge we learn when implementing \oursys{} for accuracy-consistent elastic DL training.
+The \oursys{} jobs run in Docker containers with \oursys{} installed within our internal GPU cluster scheduler that is optimized from Kubernetes version.
+Currently, we have deployed \oursys{} on two internal GPU production clusters used for serving DL development (\ie{}, Jupyter Notebook) and model inference respectively.
+One deployed cluster consists of more than 10K GPUs.